jmetso/tasklist/README.md

 mvn clean package
 ```

-How to build a jar with OpenShift profile:
+How to build a jar with local profile:
 ```
-mvn -P openshift clean package
+mvn -P local clean package
 ```

 ## How to create a docker/podman image